So-Called ‘General’ American Accent

 The excited mice may bite.

-Why would I try to fake a smike?
+Why would I try to fake a smile?

 [ eɪ̆ ] FACE